S3 method for class 'generic_spct'

 range()

-returns a vector of length 2, with minimum and maximum wavelengths (nm).- norm
+returns a vector of length 2, with minimum and maximum wavelengths (nm).
+Used to trim the spectrum or to expand the wavelength limits of the plot.- norm

 character string giving the type of summary quantity to use for labels, one of